bernhardAxonIvy/doc/source/designer-guide/how-to/data-storage.rst

 Data Storage
 ============

-Axon.ivy provides multiple possibilities to manage and store project specific data.
+Axon Ivy provides multiple possibilities to manage and store project specific data.
 This chapter provides an overview of all the possibilities with their advantages and disadvantages.
 Which one should be used depends from case to case.